Museum Quality Fossil Elosuchus Crocodiles

 latest and most fruitful fossils included vertebrae, bones, scute plates (dermal plates which lay just under the skin, giving the archetypical dimpled look to a crocodilians leathery looking hide), jaw elements and teeth and a near complete six foot skull (1.8 metres).
 Enough material to identify Elosuchus as a gigantic Cretaceous predator. which Sereno then proceeded to rebuild with dramatic effect, in fact to name Elosuchus the largest crocodilian hunter of the Cretaceous period.

 Today as the Elosuchus story continues to unfold.
 The accumulated knowledge suggests an even greater size for Elosuchus.
 This dinosaur killing reptile which may have terrorised the swamps and lagoons of a hundred million years ago ranged far.
 As science has so far ascertained with any degree of accuracy its home was Africa and yet possibly fossils have been found in Brazil.
 The landmass Pangaea began to break up around 175 m.y.a.
 In the Early Cretaceous 150–140 m.y.a. the supercontinent of Gondwana separated and Africa and South America began to drift apart.
-Elosuchus’s range is found in the Aptian 126 - 113 m.y.a. to Albian 113 - 100 m.y.a. ages of the early Cretaceous period.
+Elosuchus’s range is found in the Aptian 126 - 113 m.y.a. to Albian 113 - 100 million years.
 Did Elosuchus range across the whole landmass?
 The Elosuchus blueprint.
 Elosuchus imperator weighed as much as ten tons

 and measured as much as 40 feet (12 metres) in length.
 Other fossil genus of crocodiles have been discovered in this region, Stomatosuchus (Mouth crocodile), named by Ernst Stromer, 1925.
 Famously the describer of Spinosaurus aegypticus (the infamous sailed back fish eating dinosaur of the same lagoon region), and Laganosuchus (Pancake crocodile) and Kaprosuchus (Boar crocodile), both described by Paul Sereno & Hans Larsson, later in 2009.
 As the ténéré rarely gives up its prehistoric treasures, few and far between are the opportunities to gain very good fossil crocodile elements of important size and also scientifically valuable.
 Much more knowledge will come out of Africa, the author is sure of that.
 The vast tiniri may well produce more crocodiles skeletons to terrorise are imaginations.